brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 #### Danielle: Evaluation of classifiers

 I was interested in training a classifier to detect stress, but at the beginning of the project, I wasn't sure how exactly we should use the data to do so.
+I wanted to be able to compare my results to others, but there appears to be a wide range of ways to evaluate stress detection, further complicated by the fact that research on automatic emotion recognition and stress detection has relied on different models of emotion [(Wiem & Lachiri, 2017)](https://pdfs.semanticscholar.org/3750/b635d455fee489305b24ead4b7e9233b7209.pdf).

 We first considered predicting self-reported valence and arousal scores, but then we explored the data and looked at the relationship between some of the features we extracted and valence/arousal.
 It seemed like these features did not indicate changes in valence or arousal as much as we'd hoped.
 It would be interesting to see how well we could predict valence and arousal using different methods of preprocessing, feature extraction, scaling, thresholding etc., but for the sake of this project, we thought we'd start with an easier classification problem.

 In the paper describing DREAMER [(Katsigiannis and Ramzan, 2018)](https://ieeexplore.ieee.org/document/7887697), Table I contains the "target emotion" of each video clip with the video ID.
 The target emotion was not includied in the .mat file downloaded from Zenodo, so I [added this information to each datapoint based on the video ID](https://github.com/brainhack-school2020/Biosignal-Emotions-BHS-2020/blob/master/Data/load_emotion_data.py).
 Including this information allowed us to predict the emotions that were intended to be evoked by each stimulus, rather than self-reported emotions.

-There were 9 different target emotions, ranging from excitement to surprise to sadness.
+There were 9 different target emotions: "calmness", "surprise", "amusement", "fear", "excitement", "disgust", "happiness", "anger", and "sadness".
 Before determining whether we could predict the full sprectrum of emotions, I wanted to see whether we could distinguish "calmness" from two emotions on the opposite side of the spectrum: "anger" and "fear".
-This constituted a binary classification task with "calmness" and "not calmness".
+This constituted a binary classification task: "calmness" vs. "not calmness".

-Group 10-Fold Cross-Validation using Scikit-learn
+To try to get an idea of how the classifiers would perform given biosignal data from completely new people, I evaluated the classifers using (Group 10-Fold Cross-Validation)[https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GroupKFold.html], with the groups being the participants - meaning that the training set and validation set always consisted of data from separate participants.
+However, it's important to note that we used the entire dataset for data exploration; there was no held-out test set that we only used solely for evaluation.
+To get a more accurate idea of the classifiers' generalizability, it could be useful to evaluate them on another emotion-correlated biosignal dataset.

-I evaluated a number of classifiers [based on a script from the sci-kit learn documentation](https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html): Nearest Neighbors, Support Vector Machine with a linear kernel, Support Vector Machine with an RBF kernel, Gaussian Process, Decision Tree, Random Forest, Multi-layer Perceptron,  Naive Bayes and AdaBoost.
+I selected a number of classifiers [based on a script from the sci-kit learn documentation](https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html): Nearest Neighbors, Support Vector Machine with a linear kernel, Support Vector Machine with an RBF kernel, Gaussian Process, Decision Tree, Random Forest, Multi-layer Perceptron, Naive Bayes and AdaBoost.

 #### Week 3 deliverable: data visualization